abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     array([[  1.00000000e+00,  -1.11022302e-16,  -6.93889390e-18],
            [ -1.33226763e-15,   1.00000000e+00,  -5.55111512e-17],
            [  2.88657986e-15,   0.00000000e+00,   1.00000000e+00]])

-!!!
-Info ""
 You can create an identity matrix of size NxN by calling `eye`:

 ```py
 np.eye(3)